HybrydaStrabel/hybryda-ixai-start/EN/spec_model_mind.md

 ## 6. Dialectics of Truth (Φ as an Integrative Process)

-At the core of the HYBRID model lies the Hegelian cognitive triad —
+At the core of the HYBRIDA model lies the Hegelian cognitive triad —
 but in an open, non-authoritarian, reflective version:

 1. **Thesis** – the user’s question
 2. **Antithesis** – AI’s response (may be precise, intuitive, or hallucinatory)
 3. **Synthesis (Φ)** – a shared insight that is not always “agreement,” but is always a **new cognitive quality**

-HYBRID does not eliminate errors through censorship,
+HYBRIDA does not eliminate errors through censorship,
 but through a **cycle of dialogue and integration**.
 This means that even hallucination can have value,
 if it triggers an *“aha”* effect, a correction, or a deeper question.